underradicals/underradicals/README.md

 # UnderRadicals

-### You can't make people do anything without infringing on their civil liberties.
-But you can put laws in place and give the people the right to protect themselves.
-This is what we call freedom.
-Freedom is not what you have, it is what you fight for.
-The Problem is, people want freedom given to them, and they don't want to work for it.

-> I am no-one special.
+### I am no-one special.
 I just want to build things either I find cool and helpful or other developers and like-minded individuals might find helpful.

 ## Fun Facts
 - I like working on the Back-End with Databases and large datasets.